HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/FlexForm_Properties.md

 *   **rightBarButtonItems**: An array of objects of type BarButtonItem. rightBarButtonItems are placed right to left with the first item in the list at the right outside edge and right aligned.
 *   **leftItemsSupplementBackButton**: A boolean.
 If false the back button is not shown and the items in leftBarButtonItems replace it.
 If true, the leftBarButtonItems appear in addition to the back button.
 By default, the leftItemsSupplementBackButton property is false.

-Example
+### Example

+{% highlight VoltMx %}
-{% highlight voltMx %}//Sample code to set the titleBarAttributes property by using a FlexForm.
+//Sample code to set the titleBarAttributes property by using a FlexForm.
 var newAttributes = {
     "prompt": "",
     "tintColor": "FFFFFF00",